-8. The paragraph which comes directly after the heading "Table 1" ("The person selling you or advising you about this product ...") is duplicate in view to Element K of Annex V and does not apply to all PRIIPs.
+8. The paragraph which comes directly after the heading "Table 1" ("The person advising on or selling you this product ...") is duplicate in view to Element A of Annex V and does not apply to all PRIIPs.
 Is this compulsory?